cube-drone/tex_avery/vc_setting.md

 they're locked behind an Auth wall, and second, his specs have been stolen.

-Stanley is locked out of his entire life, and it doesn't take long for him to realize that the chipless are treated like an unwanted underclass in society.
+<NAME> is locked out of his entire life, and it doesn't take
+long for him to realize that the chipless are treated like an unwanted underclass in society.
 He can't get taxis, and cash transactions seem to come at a huge premium, if they're available